Music superfan Mary's fantasy job from the past? To be one half of a songwriting duo at the Brill Building

 A One-Stop-Shop for Hit Songwriting

-How thrilling that in 2014, the Broadway show about Carole King, "Beautiful," was Tony nominated -- and that the seminal solo work of this Brill Building queen, the Tapestry album, celebrated its 50th anniversary (shocking, right??) in 2021.
-From half of an amazing young songwriting couple at the Brill she went on to create a truly enuring musical "declaration of independence."
+How thrilling that in 2014, the Broadway show about Carole King, "Beautiful" (as of early 2022, still successfully touring around the country) was Tony nominated for best musical and earned a Tony for Jessie Mueller's lead performance.
+And how thrilling, too, that the seminal solo work of this Brill Building queen, the Tapestry album, celebrated its 50th anniversary (shocking, right??) in 2021.
+From half of an amazing young songwriting couple at the Brill she went on to create a truly enduring musical "declaration of independence,"

 Big Band: The Brill Building in the 1940s

 Brill Building songwriters were following in the footsteps of Tin Pan Alley craftsmen such as George Gershwin and Irving Berlin.
-In the late 19th and early 20th centuries, the Tin Pan Alley song publishing ecosystem moved north along Broadway in New York City, from 28th Street up to 49th.
+In the late 19th and early 20th centuries, the Tin Pan Alley song publishing ecosystem -- and some of the best American songwriters in history -- moved north along Broadway in New York City, from 28th Street up to 49th.